On this page:

 "Next Legends" is a new youth e-cigarette prevention campaign that aims to educate American Indian and Alaska Native (AI/AN) youth, ages 12-17, about the harms of vaping.
 Research has shown AI/AN youth are more susceptible to tobacco than their non-Native peers, and they demonstrate disproportionately high experimentation and current use of e-cigarettes.

 From 2015 through 2020, FDA implemented several media campaigns to reach discrete audiences and address specific tobacco product usage.
 These campaigns have ended, and lessons learned from each campaign continue to be incorporated in current campaigns and public education efforts.

 Prevented cigarette use among African American, Hispanic, and Asian American/Pacific Islander youth ages 12-17 who identify with hip-hop culture.

 - This Free Life

-Prevented cigarette use among lesbian, gay, bisexual, transgender, and queer (LGBTQ+) young adults ages 18-24.
+Prevented cigarette use among lesbian, gay, bisexual, transgender, and queer (LGBTQI+) young adults ages 18-24.